Could U.S. Congress override Ohio efforts to ban abortion? - NewsBreak

 COLUMBUS, Ohio (WCMH) – As the U.S. Senate is poised to vote on a bill to codify Roe v.
 Wade into law Wednesday, Ohio lawmakers scramble to keep up with the ever-changing abortion landscape in the country.

-The scheduled vote on the Women’s Health Protection Act – which codifies the right to an abortion into federal law – comes two weeks after a bombshell leak of the draft majority opinion outlining the Supreme Court’s plans to overturn the 1973 decision that legalized abortion circulated throughout the country.Youngstown police announce charge in shooting that killed man, injured 3-year-old
+The scheduled vote on the Women’s Health Protection Act – which codifies the right to abortion into federal law – comes two weeks after a bombshell leak of the draft majority opinion outlining the Supreme Court’s plans to overturn the 1973 decision that legalized abortion circulated throughout the country.Ohio bill would ban Facebook, Twitter from censoring users

 While the bill seems unlikely to pass the Senate, it could dramatically shift the landscape for U.S. states like Ohio that are preparing to roll back abortion rights in anticipation of a Supreme Court decision expected to come in June, according to Lawrence Baum, emeritus professor of political science at Ohio State University.